jeamon/gostream/README.md

 * add capabilities to specify mutiple commands and each with its own destinations files as options and timeout value.
 * add capabilities to specify interval at which we want to view output on the terminal and for which command.
 * add capabilities to pause & restart or stop output display at console screen.
+* add capabilities to specify multiple files containing a list of task to execute.
+* add capabilities to specify if wanted to add file to a daily folder to current folder.

 ## Contribution